flowroute/flowroute-sdk-v3-nodejs/README.md

 ```
 #### listCNAMRecordDetails(cnamId, callback)

 The function accepts a CNAM record ID and a callback function as parameters which you can learn more about in the [API reference](https://developer.flowroute.com/api/numbers/v2.0/list-cnam-record-details/).
-In the following example, assign the ID of the first record returned from our previous API query and retrieve the details of that specific CNAM record.
+In the following example, we assign the ID of the first record returned from our previous API query and retrieve the details of that specific CNAM record.

 ##### Example Request
 ```